 My driving purpose is to promote the wellbeing of intelligences that experience subjectively positive and negative states of consciousness.
 I believe the best way to realize this goal, for our species, is to simulate and analyze artificial societies populated with cognitively, emotionally, and socially plausible agents.
 My long-term research goals are oriented towards making this methodology scientifically plausible.
 To begin developing human-like AIs, I plan to (a) utilize the Neural Engineering Framework to specify how biological brains represent and process emotional and social information, (b) construct agents by incorporating emotional and social modules into SPAUN, and (c) generate unique personalities for these agents by exposing them to unique developmental regimes.
 With unlimited access to information in the simulation, I can (d) define quantitative measures of an agent's wellbeing based on its observed brain state.
 To maximize this quantity across an (e) artificial society composed of agents situated in a virtual environment, I will (f) design controlled experiments that investigate the personal and societal conditions which promote the greatest wellbeing, and finally (g) apply these results back to our reality for the same purpose.

-Delusions of grandeur aside ... in my masters thesis, I developed methods for incorporating biologically-detailed neuron models (such as those used in the Human Brain Project) into the NEF, then simulated the effects of ADHD and its pharmacological treatments on a model of working memory.
+In my masters thesis, I developed methods for incorporating biologically-detailed neuron models (such as those used in the Human Brain Project) into the NEF.
+I first showed that these methods may be used to instantiate numerous dynamical systems, including integrators, oscillators, and chaotic attractors, in neural networks, then used these systems to construct a neural model of working memory in which I simulated ADHD and its pharmacological treatments.
 It is my hope that these techniques can be used to simulate and study a wide range of biophysical mechanisms in the brain that were previously inaccessible with simple neuron models (i.e. LIF), as well as reduce our reliance on animal experiments and human trials when designing treatments for mental disorders.
-(If you are interested in collaborating on such projects, please email me!)
-I also view this is as a necessary step in understanding the neuromodulatory control that emotional systems exert over other cognitive processes, including those governing social interaction.
-In my doctoral work, I hope to engineer agents capable of emotionally-biased cognition and communication through a combination of neural engineering and reinforcement learning, with the goal of reproducing small-N experiments in social psychology.
+I also view this is as a necessary step in understanding the neuromodulatory control that emotional systems exert over other cognitive processes.